ritesh355/Devops-journal/README.md

 ---

-## 🚀 About This Repo
+## 📌 About This Repository

-I’ve committed to studying DevOps for 8–10 hours a day and sharing everything I learn in public.

-This repo contains:
-- ✅ Daily learning logs (`Day1.md`, `Day2.md`, ...)
-- ✅ Key commands, tools, and takeaways
-- ✅ Hands-on mini-projects and code snippets
+This repository is part of my **#100DaysOfDevOps** challenge where I learn and implement key DevOps concepts one day at a time.
+It includes:

+- 📘 Daily Logs & Learnings
+- 🛠️ Hands-on Practice with Tools like Docker, GitHub Actions, etc.
+- 🚀 Mini Projects to reinforce learning
-- ✅ Reflections and notes
+- 📝 Links to my blogs and resources

 ---